kjameer0/db-excalidraw/README.md

 ## Stack

+1. Postgres
+2. Golang
+3. NextJS
+4. Amazon S3
+5. Excalidraw

+## Setting Up Postgres

+To set up the database you might need to download psql.
+`psql -f internal/db/schema.sql`

+You might have to play around with your user permissions to get this file to run.

+You can seed the database with this command
+`psql -d excalidb -f internal/database/seed.sql`

+Full command:

+`psql -f internal/database/schema.sql;psql -d excalidb -f internal/database/seed.sql`

 ## Copying Drawing

 If you have the `jq` command installed on your Unix system, you can run something like: